-We are pleased to announce two new board appointments today for the Teachers Registration Board of South Australia (TRBSA).
+We are pleased to announce new board appointments for the Teachers Registration Board of South Australia (TRBSA).

-We congratulate and welcome Dr Susan Kate Raymond and Ms Lynne Rutherford as new members of the Board for a term commencing on 14 March 2024.
+We congratulate and welcome Claire Hughes, Benjamin Sanderson and Natarsha lkiua as new members of the Board for a term commencing on 1 July 2024.

-Both Susan and Lynne will be serving as members of the Board through to 13 March 2027, pursuant to provisions of the Teachers Registration and Standards Act 2004.
+Claire, Benjamin and Natarsha will be serving as members of the Board through to 30 June 2027, pursuant to provisions of the Teachers Registration and Standards Act 2004.

-We welcome both new board members and look forward to working with them in their new roles.
+We welcome our new board members and deputies and look forward to working with them in their new roles.

 The Board